Hablamos Español Insurance Companies We Work With

 What drives E&O insurance cost?

-Mainly your profession and its risk, revenue, the services you offer, your claims history, and the limits your contracts require.
-Higher-risk advisory work and higher limits cost more.
+Mainly your profession and its risk, your revenue, the services you offer, your claims history, and the limits your contracts require.
+Higher-risk advisory work and higher limits generally cost more.
+The number is assembled from your exposure, not set by a single rate.

 Can I lower my E&O premium?

-Often, through an accurate scope of services, sensible limits and deductibles, a clean claims history, and shopping the market.
-We focus on those.
+Often there is room, through an accurate scope of services, sensible limits and deductibles, a clean claims history, and shopping the market.
+We focus on those levers rather than on cutting the protection your work actually calls for.

 Why is my E&O more than a colleague's?

 Different professions, revenue, services, claims history, and required limits all change the number.
-Two firms in the same field can price very differently.
+Two firms in the same field can price quite differently, so a direct comparison rarely tells the whole story.

 RS